 Swimming is a demanding sport which requires an excellent condition.
 It might be one of the toughest sports in the world to deal with, and for that reason, cross-training should be an important part of a swimmer's training plan.
 Mixing up exercises grants a much-needed mental break from the routine of endless hours spent underwater perfecting breathing and stroke mechanics.
 Adding other exercises to your training program increases strength and your overall muscle balance, preventing injury from overuse in the pool.

-Without further ado, here is a list of top 7 sports and workout forms you can incorporate in your routine to help maximize your swimming abilities.
+Without further ado, here is a list of top 7 sports and workout forms you can incorporate into your routine to help maximize your swimming abilities.

 Running is a total-body workout and it can improve swimming dramatically because it develops highly efficient muscles needed for swimming, strengthening leg power above else.
 Considering swimming is a non-impact activity, running can compensate for the lack of resistance and also strengthen the bones.

 Aside from the obvious, it's a great way to release tension, build your mental strength and escape the feeling of exhaustion.
 But don't take our word for it; try it!